Local measurements and the entanglement transition in quantum spin chains: Setup and main result

 Now, if $\omega$ is a state on $\mathcal{A}$, then

-is the state obtained after measurements on the sites in $[-n,n]$ have yielded outcomes labeled by $\mathbf{q}$.
+is the state obtained after measurements on the sites in $[-n,n]$ have yielded outcomes labelled by $\mathbf{q}$.
 Here, the normalization constant is given by

-and it is the probability to obtain the measurement outcome labeled by $\mathbf{q}$.
+and it is the probability to obtain the measurement outcome labelled by $\mathbf{q}$.
 It is therefore natural to assume that $\mathcal{N}_{n,\mathbf{q}}\neq 0$ (and hence \eqref{eq: def of w_n} is well-defined) because the complementary event occurs with probability zero.

+\begin{remark} While the symmetry group $\bigGroup$ protecting the phase is arbitrary, it is essential that the measured subgroup $G$ be Abelian.
+The non-Abelian generalization of~\eqref{eq:Projectors} would not yield the collapse of the string operator to a scalar described in Section~\ref{subsec: computation of correlation after measurements}.
+The measurement would in general leave a higher-dimensional space at each measured site on which the string operator would still act non-trivially. \end{remark}